-INT-STD-40-005_13 V2-1 (also published under FSC-DIR-40-005 with code INT-DIR-40-005_09)
+Code INT-STD-40-005_13 V2-1 (also published under FSC-DIR-40-005 with code INT-DIR-40-005_09)

-Annex 1
+Requirement (s) Annex 1

-9 July 2014
+Publication date 9 July 2014

 Can a district of origin cover more than one country?
 If so, is a separate risk assessment required for each country, given the heterogeneity in assessing risk between two different sets of laws?
 What about within countries where the subnational units (states, provinces, etc.) have the independence to create their own resource use and protection laws?